Contact Us

 Bartley Tablante Pens Reflections on "Applications of Contextual Integrity" Symposium

+Originally published on LinkedIn by Bartley Tablante, Principal at Keystone.
+Not too long ago, I had the pleasure of attending the 3rd Annual Symposium on Applications of Contextual Integrity alongside my colleagues Tyler Zhu and Isra Hussain, hosted by the University of Chicago.
 First, thank you to the Symposium Chairs, Program Committee, speakers and panelists, and other conference organizers for an incredibly insightful program, which fostered discussion around using Contextual Integrity to reason about privacy, privacy regulation, and formal logics for privacy.
 While I was unable to attend in-person, the fact that it was partially in-person made it even better (shout-out to Tyler who made it!).
+In reflecting on the symposium, there were a few discussion areas that stood out to me and my colleagues:

 (1) A panel of experts (Rachel Cummings from Columbia University in the City of New York, Ero Balsa from Cornell Tech, Alexandra Wood from The Berkman Klein Center at Harvard University, and Michael Tschantz from ICSI and University of California, Berkeley) discussed opportunities to apply both Contextual Integrity (CI) and Differential Privacy (DP) to build privacy solutions.
 DP, which is designed to be context-agnostic, does not by itself determine the appropriate privacy trade-offs for specific contexts.
 In this discussion, what stood out to us was how CI can inform choice of parameters and decisions around legitimate data use in specific contexts, before the application of DP to a data set.